kentamitsui/codingdrill/README.md

 > - Features and layouts may change without notice.
 > - Deployment may be temporarily or permanently stopped without notice.
 > - Please note that when displaying text-based illustrations, there may be some misalignment.

+## Roadmap

+[] Improve prompt quality and utilize Fine-Tuning to enhance output quality and reduce processing time.
+[] Improve UI/UX.
+[] Add new features:
+ [] Create rooms where users can post comments on questions and answers.
+ [] Allow users to execute code against questions and custom test cases to verify correctness.
+ [] Introduce user registration to track and review usage history.
+ [] Add a timer function to set time limits and measure response time.
+(For registered users, record the time taken to answer.)
+ [] Measure execution time, memory consumption, and display rankings.

 ## Credits